ZaidAfane3/phase2-docs/README.md

 ```

 ## Storage Provisioning
-To enable the workload to use privisoned storage on gcp through pv/pvc we need a Container Storage Interface (CSI) to be able to communicate with underlaying gcp apis.
+To enable the workload to use provisioned storage on gcp through pv/pvc we need a Container Storage Interface (CSI) to be able to communicate with underlying gcp apis.

 - Github Repo: [https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver)